-There's something special for everyone at SCC.
+There is something special for everyone at SCC.
 Sandhills Community College sponsors a wide variety of organizations and clubs designed to enhance the educational opportunities available to our students.
-If you do not see a club that interests you and would like to know more about starting a new club on campus, contact our Director of Student Life at cuellard@sandhills.edu or 910-695-3858.
+If you do not see a club that interests you and would like to know more about starting a new club on campus, contact our Director of Student Life at 910-695-3858.